Engineering Systems interview prep.

 5. Which systems sub-specialty would you focus on - SoC architecture / IP integration / system validation / post-silicon?

-7. How would you describe the firm's SoCs + system approach in your own words?
+7. How would you describe this firm's SoCs + system approach in your own words?

 8. How does SoC systems engineering actually drive value for a hardware company?